 Revenue is recognized when performance obligations under the terms of a contract with our customers are satisfied, the sales price is determinable, and the risk and rewards of ownership are transferred.
 Generally the risk and rewards of ownership are transferred with the transfer of control of our products and services.
 For the majority of our sales, control is transferred to the customer as soon as products are shipped.
-For a portion of our sales, control is transferred to the customer's location.
+For a portion of our sales, control is transferred to the customer upon receipt of products at the customer's location.
 Sales are net of allowances for product returns, which are based on historical return rates and certain promotions.
 See Note 2 to the Consolidated Financial Statements for additional information.